-The Tacoma School District offers students access, through its district technology resources or personal digital devices, to library materials, databases and the Internet.
+The Tacoma School District offers students to access, through its district technology resources or personal digital devices, to library materials, databases, and the Internet.
 The district uses Internet filtering for all computers networked in district facilities.
 However, it is not possible to completely limit access to materials with inappropriate content.
-Therefore, it is important that each student’s parent or guardian carefully consider whether to permit his/her child to have access to the district’s technology resources, or permit use of a personal digital device at school.
-Complete text of the Acceptable Use Policy for District Technology Resources (Policy 6973 and Regulation 6973R) is available on the district website, tacomaschools.org, or can be requested from the school.
+Therefore, it is important that each student’s parent or guardian carefully consider whether to permit his/her child to have access to the district’s technology resources or permit use of a personal digital device at school.
+The complete text of the Acceptable Use Policy for District Technology Resources (Policies 2022, 2022R, 2023, 6973 and 6973R) are available on the district website, tacomaschools.org, or can be requested from the school.

 The district reserves the right to review and monitor activity on the network for responsible use consistent with the district’s Acceptable Use of District Technology Resources Policy 6973, Regulation 6973R, and to remove a user’s privilege to access the network at any time the district determines that the user is engaged in unauthorized activity or violating the policy.
 Disciplinary action, if any, shall be consistent with the district’s policies and procedures.
 If you do not want the district to allow your child access to the Internet, check the appropriate box on the "Parent Request" form included in this handbook, sign and return it to your school’s principal by Sept.
 30. By not completing and returning the form, you are granting permission for your child to access the district’s technology resources, including the Internet.

 In using the district technology resources, students accept the responsibility to:

 - use the digital resources for educational purposes only;

 - abide by district policies and federal/state laws, including copyright laws;

 - adhere to school rules on use of the network and notify staff prior to using the Internet;